 Choosing where to install access control systems at your building is crucial.
 In most cases, you’ll want an, access control system at the front entrance.
 But there are other locations that can benefit from controlled access.
 Consider where to implement access control to boost security, efficiency, and convenience.

-Here are great places to install access control systems at your business:
+Here are great places to install door entry systems for your business:

 - Private offices: If there are private or personal offices throughout the building, consider access solutions like smart locks or keypad devices.